Naveen-Jhinjarye/atliq-hardware-sql-analysis/README.md

 Show Image

 #### ✅ Request 4
-#### Which segment had the most increase in unique products in 2021 vs 2020?
+#### Get the products with the highest and lowest manufacturing costs.
 ``` SQL
 WITH uni_pro_tab AS (
     SELECT